code4fukui/jsmediatags-es/README.md

 ## Documentation

 ### The Output
-This is an example of the object passed to the `jsmediatags.read`'s `onSuccess` callback.
+This is an example of the object returned from the `MediaTags.decode`.

 #### ID3v2
 ```javascript